rg-engineering/ioBroker.semp/README.md

 ### 0.4.1 (2023-03-21)
 * (René) bug fix: avoid exception when no switch is defined for wallbox
+* (René) limit to switch between 1phase and 3phase charging of wallbox is adjustable now
+* (René) allow one minute disconnected before state change.
+Sometimes when wallbox switches from 1phase to 3phase it sends "disconnected", but cable is still connected

 ### 0.4.0 (2023-03-15)
 * (René) redesign wallbox feature